tree_roots.jpg

 Presentation given October 2, 2021 to the Reconstruction class.
 Explores early Christian emancipation and abolition.
 While Christians did not eliminate all forms of servitude, since servitude for civic penalties, indebtedness, war captivity, and self-indenture persisted, Christians eventually did eliminate what we know as chattel slavery.
 The presentation examines the Old Testament institution of the Hebrew ebed servant, and the New Testament approach to Greco-Roman modes of servitude.
 We glance at how colonialism and Trans-Atlantic slavery deformed traditional Christian teaching, mindful that more slavery exists today across the globe than every before, and that in the U.S., indebtedness and incarceration show that we have greatly exaggerated the claims that the U.S. has done better than the Bible on “slavery” and its constellation of challenges.

-Reconstruction 2022 Session 2: Women in the Early Church
+Session 2: Women in the Early Church

 Slides to a presentation given to the 2022 Reconstruction class, accompanying the video.
-Greek and Roman views of the inferiority of women began with Plato and Aristotle (4th century BC).
+Greek and Roman views of the inferiority of women were articulated by Plato and Aristotle (4th century BC).
 But Pulcheria was a Christian woman who became Roman augusta in 414 AD and presided over the Third and Fourth Ecumenical Councils.
 Empress Theodora was very influential in the 500s, and with her husband Emperor Justinian, changed law and policy about women, marriage, and prostitution.
 And Irene became Emperor of the Romans by 800 AD, to which Charlemagne in Western Europe became a rival because Frankish law did not permit women to reign or own land.
 How did this happen?
 This presentation explores vocation as the main category by which Christians empowered women in roles distinct from family, examining the Catacombs of Priscilla, Irenaeus of Lyons, The Acts of Paul and Thecla, the Martyrdom of Perpetua and Felicitas, Montanism and the orthodox reaction to it, Melania the Elder, Paula of Rome, Nino of Georgia, Brigit of Ireland.
 The presentation also discusses the disagreements between Irenaeus, Tertullian, and Origen about how to interpret women preaching in 1 Corinthians 11:2 - 16.
 Irenaeus' view is faithful.
 Tertullian and Origen's views are convoluted and self-contradictory.
 Which is significant because Irenaeus was a bishop, whereas Tertullian and Origen were teachers who wanted to reconcile Christian faith with cultural views.
 Archbishop of Constantinople John Chrysostom had the same exegesis as Irenaeus.

 This argument for the entirety of 1 Timothy being a chiasm means that the "widows" of ch.5 correspond to the "elders" of ch.3.
 The paper also discusses the meaning of the Greek word authentein in 2:12 versus the standard Greek word for legitimate and proper authority, exousia.
 The entirety of 1 Timothy is shown to support women in church leadership and preaching-teaching authority.